hyungmogu/udacity-cloud-devops-project-5/README.md

 - Make sure this application works using minikube
 - Apply CI/CD using circleci
 - Convert server app to microservice
-- Deploying this app to AWS EKS
+- Deploy this app to AWS EKS via circleci
-- Provide an easier way to deploy to AWS EKS via circleci
+- Provide an easier way to setup and run locally

 ## Setup Instruction (Local)